 And he's out there turning his cash into political power.

-You know, we used to send election observers, what I keep saying to this audience.
+Look, you know, can I ask you, have I naively throughout my life, you know, we used to send election observers, what I keep saying to this audience.

-Now who's going to observe our elections?
+Now, who's going to observe our elections?

-Um I used to believe we had equal justice and application of our laws.
+I used to believe we had equal justice and application of our laws.

 Do you really believe that after Papadopoulos and Stone and Manafort and company and General Flynn?

-You know, I these are things that I don't think I thought five years ago could happen here.
+You know, these are things that I don't think I thought five years ago could happen here.

 Was I naive?